catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ### Identifying assumptions

-Take 3 minutes to list out as many assumptions as you can about [the subset of the PR data that we looked at].
+Take 3 minutes to list out as many assumptions as you can about the EIA 923 Puerto Rico data in the [data directory](../data/).

 :::::::: solution

 Some options...

-* '.' means NA
+* '.' means "no value reported (expected)" *and* "no value reported (unexpected)"
 * the categorical 'energy source' 'prime mover' etc. values all correspond to the values listed in the spreadsheet
 * same ID -> same plant
 * the monthly columns sum up to the total columns
 * net generation always positive
+* the order of the columns will always be the same
+* there are no values reported where we would actually expect a null value
 * ...

 ::::::::